 Incidence of interstitial cystitis is unknown, but the disorder appears to be more common than once thought and may underlie other clinical syndromes (eg, chronic pelvic pain).
-Whites are more susceptible, and 90% of cases occur in women.
+White people are more susceptible, and 90% of cases occur in women.

 Cause is unknown, but pathophysiology may involve loss of protective urothelial mucin, with penetration of urinary potassium and other substances into the bladder wall, activation of sensory nerves, and smooth muscle damage.
 Mast cells may mediate the process, but their role is unclear.

 Interstitial cystitis is initially asymptomatic, but symptoms appear and worsen over years as the bladder wall is damaged.
-Suprapubic and pelvic pressure or pain occurs, usually with urinary frequency (up to 60 times/day) or urgency.
+Suprapubic and pelvic pressure or pain occurs, usually with urinary frequency Urinary Frequency Urinary frequency is the need to urinate many times during the day, at night (nocturia), or both but in normal or less-than-normal volumes.
+Frequency may be accompanied by a sensation of an... read more (up to 60 times/day) or urgency.
 These symptoms worsen as the bladder fills and diminish when patients void; in some people, symptoms worsen during ovulation, menstruation, seasonal allergies, physical or emotional stress, or sexual intercourse.
 Foods with high potassium content (eg, citrus fruits, chocolate, caffeinated drinks, tomatoes) may cause exacerbations.
 Tobacco, alcohol, and spicy foods may worsen symptoms.
 If the bladder wall becomes scarred, bladder compliance and capacity decrease, causing or worsening urinary urgency and frequency.

 In addition to lifestyle modification, bladder training, drugs, intravesical therapies, and surgery are used as needed.
-Stress reduction and biofeedback (to strenghten pelvic floor muscles, eg, with Kegel exercises) may help.
+Stress reduction and biofeedback Biofeedback For biofeedback, a type of mind-body medicine, electronic devices are used to provide information to patients about biologic functions (eg, heart rate, blood pressure, muscle activity, skin... read more (to strenghten pelvic floor muscles, eg, with Kegel exercises) may help.
 No treatment has been proved effective, but a combination of ≥ 2 nonsurgical treatments is recommended before surgery is considered.

-The most commonly used drug is pentosan polysulfate sodium, a heparin-like molecule similar to urothelial glycosaminoglycan; doses of 100 mg po tid may help restore the bladder’s protective surface lining.
-Improvement may not be noticed for 2 to 4 mo.
-Intravesical instillation of 15 mL of a solution containing 100 mg of pentosan or 40,000 units of heparin plus 80 mg of lidocaine and 3 mL of sodium bicarbonate may benefit patients unresponsive to oral drugs.
-Tricyclic antidepressants (eg, imipramine 25 to 50 mg po once/day) and NSAIDs in standard doses may relieve pain.
-Antihistamines (eg, hydroxyzine 10 to 50 mg once before bedtime) may help by directly inhibiting mast cells or by blocking allergic triggers.
+The most commonly used oral drug is pentosan polysulfate sodium ; doses of 100 mg orally 3 times a day may help restore the bladder’s protective surface lining.
+Improvement may not be noticed for 2 to 4 months.
+Intravesical instillation of 15 mL of a solution containing 100 mg of pentosan or 40,000 units of heparin plus 80 mg of lidocaine and 3 mL of sodium bicarbonate may benefit patients who are unresponsive to oral drugs.
+Tricyclic antidepressants and NSAIDs in standard doses may relieve pain.
+Antihistamines may help by directly inhibiting mast cells or by blocking allergic triggers.

-Dimethyl sulfoxide instilled into the bladder through a catheter and retained for 15 min may deplete substance P and trigger mast cell granulation; 50 mL q 1 to 2 wk for 6 to 8 wk, repeated as needed, relieves symptoms in up to one half of patients.
-Intravesical instillation of BCG and hyaluronic acid are under study.
+Dimethyl sulfoxide instilled into the bladder through a catheter and retained for 15 minutes may deplete substance P and trigger mast cell granulation; 50 mL every 1 to 2 weeks for 6 to 8 weeks, repeated as needed, relieves symptoms in up to one half of patients.
+Intravesical instillation of bacille Calmette-Guérin (BCG) and hyaluronic acid are under study.

 Bladder hydrodistention, cystoscopic resection of a Hunner ulcer, and sacral nerve root (S3) stimulation help some patients.

-Surgery (eg, partial cystectomy, bladder augmentation, neobladder, and urinary diversion) is a last resort for patients with intolerable pain refractory to all other treatments.
+Surgery (eg, partial cystectomy, bladder augmentation, neobladder reconstruction, and urinary diversion) is a last resort for patients with intolerable pain refractory to all other treatments.
 Outcome is unpredictable; in some patients, symptoms persist.